How parents can help their kids by not helping too much

 - Encouraging all the good habits that come from tennis (that are not results based) such as good sportsmanship, effort, determination and teamwork.

 So it is true that parents can help their kids by not helping too much.
 If the coach and parent create an environment which can facilitate learning then this is where the child can really flourish.

-Below is one of my favourite quotes which relates to everything, including learning sport.
+Below is one of my favourite quotes which helps supports this philosophy.